analisaR/analisar.github.io/README.md

 #### Instituto Onça-pintada

-Analisamos dados de movimento das onças-pintadas monitoradas com colares GPS pelo Projeto Corredor das Onças do Instituto Onça-pintada (IOP).
+Analisamos dados de movimento das onças-pintadas monitoradas com colares GPS no Projeto Corredor das Onças do Instituto Onça-pintada (IOP).

 ## Mídias sociais